 If you are Season Ticket holders, or Historic Houses members, please also book your tickets on-line.

 Virus Precautions: Visitors must use the map provided and observe current social distancing guidelines.
-Please follow the one-way route around the gardens.
 Rules and precautions for visitors are displayed on entry and on our handout/map.
-Please bring gloves and hand sanitiser, and wear lower face coverings when indoors.
-Please do not attend if you are suffering from, or displaying any symptoms of, Coronavirus, or if you have recently been in contact with someone who has had symptoms or tested positive for Coronavirus.
+Please remember to bring hand sanitiser, and lower face coverings to wear inside the House, and when visiting any other indoor areas on our site.

 Refreshments: we are pleased to offer light lunches and refreshments as a take-out service, for our visitors to enjoy outdoors.